apache/lucene-solr/solr/contrib/langid/README.txt

 ------------
-The Tika detector depends on Tika Core (which is part of extraction contrib) The Langdetect detector depends on LangDetect library
+The Tika detector depends on Tika Core (which is part of extraction contrib) The Langdetect detector depends on LangDetect library The OpenNLP detector depends on OpenNLP tools and requires a previously trained user-supplied model